rciam/keycloak-group-management/README.md

 With PUT *{server_url}/realms/{realmName}/agm/admin/configuration-rules/{id}* you could update a configuration rule.
 With GET *{server_url}/realms/{realmName}/agm/admin/configuration-rules* you could get all configuration rules.

+When a group is created, a default configuration is created.
+Group admin can change it/ create a new one.
+Configuration rules determines the default group configuration and applies rules in group configuration creation/ update.

+Default group configuration values without any configuration rules:
+- name →  Join + <group name>
+- Requires approval → True
+- Comments → True
+- Visible → False
+- Active → True
+- No expiration date
+- No aup
+- Default group role (member)

 ## REST API